5 Tips to Enhance Black and White Portrait Photography

 When it comes to choosing a lens for your black and white portraits, it depends on your photography style and requirements.
 However, specific lenses are better for portraits, whether black and white or color.

 You shouldn’t use ultra-wide lenses as they can distort your subject.
-Also, when you use telephoto lenses, it will put you too far from the subject most of the time.
+Also, using telephoto lenses will put you too far from the subject most of the time.

 To get the best results in your black and white portraits, you should use portrait lenses with a 50-85mm focal length range.
 Most photographers prefer the 85mm range.